tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ## Variables

-We often want to asks questions of the form "Who does john like?", or "Who likes john?".
-To deal with the "Who" in these questions, we need to introduce variables.
+To asks questions like "Who does john like?", or "Who likes john?", we need to introduce variables.

 Variables in Prolog are **logic variables**, and they are different than variables in other programming languages: